imclab/ender-bootstrap/README.md

 ## Current status

-All good @2.0.4!
-A couple of minor features are not available, most notably he ability to `preventDefault()` on custom emitted events as Bean does not support the full `$.Event` jQuery API.
+All good @2.2.1!
+A couple of very minor features are not available, most notably he ability to `preventDefault()` on custom emitted events as Bean does not support the full `$.Event` jQuery API.
 However this is not a commonly used or well documented feature of Bootstrap.